-COMPUTER FACILITIES
+G. COMPUTER FACILITIES

 The Computer Center provides computer services to the University community, particularly its administrative, instructional and research needs.
 The Center will provide computer services to the community as resources are available.
-A Computer Lab, with terminals and micro computers at the Center, is open to the University community, and can be arranged for faculty and staff to use 24-hours a day and 7-days a week.
-Communication lines and microcomputers are also set up to access on/off campus networks and data bases.
+A Computer Lab, with terminals and computers at the Center, is open to the University community, and can be arranged for faculty and staff to use 24-hours a day and 7-days a week.
+Communication lines and computers are also set up to access on/off campus networks and data bases.

-The Computer Center also has an Internet node, provides an Internet gateway for various agencies and serves as Internet domain administrator for the region.
+The Computer Center has an Internet node, providing an Internet gateway for various agencies and serves as Internet domain administrator for the region.

-The College of Business and Public Administration maintains 2 computer laboratories for teaching and student use.
-The College of Education, Curriculum Resource Center includes microcomputers for teacher training, and College of Arts and Sciences maintains computer laboratories for mathematics and science courses.
+The School of Business and Public Administration maintains 3 computer laboratories for teaching and student use.
+The School of Education, Curriculum Resource Center includes computers for teacher training, and the College of Natural of Applied Sciences maintains computer laboratories for mathematics and science courses.
+Other computer labs for student use are located around the campus.
+Please contact your dean or the Computer Center for further information.